Sustainable Urbanism

 HvdHA designs for the long term.
 We use the typology of architecture to design changeable buildings.

 The office focuses on the conventions of living and working.
-We anchor buildings in living.
-HvdHA puts urban continuity above experimentation.
-We design for the European city, which slowly adapts to new conditions.
+We anchor buildings in life.
+HvdHA prioritises urban continuity over experimentation.
+We design for the European city that slowly adapts to new conditions.

-We use 30 years experience with urban renewal and renovation projects.
-Hans’s work as Professor of Sustainable Urban Design at Cambridge Univerasity and his book Architecture in the Fractured City adds knowledge to that.
+We draw on 30 years of experience with urban renewal and renovation projects.
+Hans’ work as Professor of Sustainable Urban Design at Cambridge University and his book Architecture in the Fractured City add knowledge to that.

 Hans van der Heijden, Jeffrey Reule, Harmen van der Wilt